MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "How to Migrate from Egnyte to Office 365"
+description: "How to Migrate from Egnyte to Microsoft 365"
 ---

-# How to migrate from Egnyte to Office 365
+# How to migrate from Egnyte to Microsoft 365

 ## Introduction

 Our purpose is to act as an intermediary between various web technologies that don't play nice together.
 We take your files from one place and copy them to another.
 No downloads and nothing to watch over—our web-hosted app does all the work!

 Undertaking any corporate migration is a daunting task.
-When moving from Egynte to Office 365, there are many things to consider.
+When moving from Egynte to Microsoft 365, there are many things to consider.
 Our team has done this enough times to have learned a thing or two.
-We hope this guide helps you migrate successfully from Egynte to Office 365.
+We hope this guide helps you migrate successfully from Egynte to Microsoft 365.

 If you experience any issues, please do not hesitate to ask us questions!